yongcongwang/blog/source/_posts/2020-06-01-How-To-Use-VIM-As-An-IDE-Without-Plugins.md

 Everything you always wanted to know can be found in the vim help files.
 To get help on **something**, use the command:
 - `:help {something}`

-### Moving Faster
+### Move Faster
 #### Charactor Based Movement
-One of the most useful movement commands is the single-charactor search command `fx`(Find x) which search forward in the line for the charactor `x`.
+One of the most useful movement commands is the single-character search command `fx`(Find x) which search forward in the line for the character `x`.
 For example, you are at the beginning of the following line.
 Suppose you want to go to the h of human, just execute the command `fh` and the cursor will be positioned over the h:
 ```
         To err is human.
 To really foul up you need a computer.
         ---------->--------------->
             fh           fy
 ```
 And you can specify a count:
 ```
         To err is human.
 To really foul up you need a computer.
                   --------------------->
                            3fl
 ```
 Other similar commands:
 - `F`, to find backward:

 ```
         To err is human.
 To really foul up you need a computer.
                   <---------------------
                             Fh
 ```
-- `t` and `T`, works like the `f`, but it stops one charactor before the searched charactor:
+- `t` and `T`, works like the `f`, but it stops one character before the searched character:

 ```
         To err is human.
 To really foul up you need a computer.
                    <------------  ------------->
                         Th              tn
 ```

 #### Word Based Movement